yiixun/grafanote/README.md

 # grafanote
-A combination of grafana and notebook to build free style internal system
+A combination of grafana and notebook to build a light-code platform with popular stacks for engineers.

+popular stack: grafana, notebook, basic html/js, python, jquery.
+light-code: dashboard, pages, drag&drop, card design, simply copy&paste html/js to build the UI.

+# reason to choose
+Most "light-code" platforms still require engineers to build a customized site.
+It makes life easier to get the job done with tools popular in engineer community.

+There is no new knowledge to learn, no specific designed platform to use. but all popular tools, and anyone could customize it in full control.

 # what can this do